grygy/pv217-microservices-materials/02/README.md

 - 404 - Not Found
 - 500 - Internal Server Error

+And many more.
+See [Mozzila docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) for more status codes.

 ### Headers

 Headers are used to provide additional information about the request or the response.
 Examples: